spinecone/build-a-bot-workshop/README.md

 Welcome to the Build-a-Bot workshop!
 =======
 This is a workshop for Python developers who would like to build their first Twitter bot.
+We'll walk  you through setting up a

 Our tools will be
 *